azrealwang/csa/README.md

 # Interpretable security analysis of cancellable biometrics using constrained-optimized similarity-based attack

+## Introduction

+CSA_IoM_reconstruct.m: Reconstruct preimage x;

+CSA_IoM_perf.m: Calculate performance of CSA;

+## Citation
-This is source code of following paper.
-If using it in your research, please cite our paper.
+If using this project in your research, please cite our paper.
 ```
 @inproceedings{wang2021interpretable,
   title={Interpretable security analysis of cancellable biometrics using constrained-optimized similarity-based attack.},